Matt006499/Pong-Project/README.md

 the most points from playing the game.
 Whoever gets the most points wins then game.

 # Controls
-The controls for the game are fairly straightforward, with the Up and Down buttons used to move the paddle(s) while you are playing the game.
+The controls for the game are fairly straightforward, with the Up and Down buttons used for Player 2's paddle while pressing the W and S buttons are used to control Player 1's paddle.

 # Steps to Compile and Run The Game
 1. Before making the project, create an outline that showcases what the project should look like before coding it